 A short time later, he decided to put to his academic journey on hold, instead enlisting in the U.S. military.

 But after his service ended, something changed.
 Sanchez resolved to put the prejudicial words of his counselor in the rearview mirror.
 He earned his bachelor’s in business as well as multiple master’s degrees (four, actually).
-In 2021, he will become “Dr. Sanchez” as a graduate of the Leadership Equity and Inquiry (LEI) program, a higher education Ph.D. housed in the Department of Educational Administration and Foundations (EAF) at Illinois State University.
+Sanchez will soon become “Dr. Sanchez” as a graduate of the Leadership Equity and Inquiry (LEI) program, a higher education Ph.D. housed in the Department of Educational Administration and Foundations (EAF) at Illinois State University.

 He’s not alone in his experience.
 The discouragement Sanchez faced mirrors those of many other students of color across the U.S.